SchulzLab/RAPID/docs/UseCases.rst

 Use Cases
 =========

 Small RNA transcriptomics is gaining a lot of interest over the past decade.
 There is a lot of smallRNA (sRNA) computational analysis tools available.
 However, they focus mainly on predicting novel miRNAs, piRNAs, etc. and annotating them.
 This leads to complete ignorance of the other sRNA information inherent in the dataset.
 There is no integrated computational solution that can investigate novel sRNA data in an unbiased way, to the best of our knowledge.
-Hence, we developed a generic sRNA analysis offline tool, Read Alignment,Analysis, and Differential PIpeline (RAPID).
+Hence, we developed a generic eukaryotic sRNA analysis offline tool, Read Alignment,Analysis, and Differential PIpeline (RAPID).
 RAPID quantifies the basic alignment statistics with respect to read length, strand bias, non-templated nucleotides, nucleotide content, etc. for an user-defined set of genes or regions.
 Once the basic statistics is performed for multiple sRNA datasets, our tools aids the user with versatile functionalities, ranging from general quantitative analysis to visual comparison of multiple sRNA datasets.

 Statistics
 ----------